VinQbator/pbots_calc/README.md

 }
 ```

-Software you will need to have installed:
+Software you will need to have the following installed:

 1. `Python`: [Download](https://www.python.org/downloads/) and install, I prefer [miniconda](https://docs.conda.io/en/latest/miniconda.html) version, though (use only if you are familiar with conda).
 Remember to pick correct bitness.